jimishol/cholidean-harmony-structure/README.md

 Before running the project on Windows, make sure you have a machine or VM with real GPU support, 3D acceleration, and OpenGL enabled.
 Without hardware acceleration, you’ll encounter a black screen and no audio output.

+1. **Prepare the Project Directory**
+   - Download or clone your project release zip (e.g. `cholidean-harmony-structure-0.1.0-alpha.zip`).
+   - Unzip it anywhere you like, for example:
+     C:\Users\<YourUsername>\cholidean-harmony-structure-0.1.0-alpha

-1. **Install LÖVE (Love2D)**
+2. **Install LÖVE (Love2D)**
    - Visit https://love2d.org/ and download the Windows zip (portable version).
    - Unzip to a folder of your choice, for example:
      C:\Users\<YourUsername>\love-11.5-win64
-   - You should now have `love.exe` alongside folders like `love-11.5-win64\`.

-2. **Prepare the Project Directory**
-   - Download or clone your project release zip (e.g. `cholidean-harmony-structure-0.1.0-alpha.zip`).
-   - Unzip it anywhere you like, for example:
-     C:\Users\<YourUsername>\cholidean-harmony-structure-0.1.0-alpha
-   - Copy all project files (including `main.lua`) into the same folder where `love.exe` lives:
-     C:\Users\<YourUsername>\love-11.5-win64\
+   - Move all contents of LÖVE folder (after all you can recreate them from the .zip file) into Project's Directory.
    - After this step, `main.lua`, `conf.lua`, and any other project assets should sit next to `love.exe`.

 3. **Install FluidSynth**
-   3.1 Download the binaries
+     Download the binaries
       - Go to https://github.com/FluidSynth/fluidsynth/releases and grab the latest Windows zip.
-       - Unzip it into your project folder (same place as `main.lua`), creating subfolders `lib\`, `include\`, and `bin\`.
+      - Unzip it into your Project's Directory (same place as `main.lua`).
+This will create lib\`, `include\`, and `bin\`subfolders in it.

-   3.2 Configure the backend path
-       - Open `constants.lua` in your project and set:
-         M.windowsBackendPath = "bin//"
-       - You can run `bin/fluidsynth.exe` manually (e.g. `fluidsynth.exe --help`) to verify it works.

 4. **Add SoundFonts**
    - FluidSynth doesn’t ship with a default SoundFont.
    - Download `FluidR3_GM.sf2` from:
      https://github.com/Jacalz/fluid-soundfont/blob/master/original-files/FluidR3_GM.sf2
      (use “Download raw file”)
-   - Place `FluidR3_GM.sf2` in your project root (next to `main.lua`).
+   - Place `FluidR3_GM.sf2` in your Project's Directory (next to `main.lua`).

 5. **Install Git for Windows (a necessity for winpty)**
    - Download Git for Windows from https://github.com/git-for-windows/git/releases (e.g. `v2.50.1.windows.1`).
+Scroll down to find assets and pick the latest installer.

    - Install and reboot your machine.
-   - Open **Git Bash**, cd into your LÖVE folder:
+   - Open **Git Bash**, cd into Project's Directory:
-     cd /c/Users/<YourUsername>/love-11.5-win64
    - Launch the game with console output enabled:
      ./love.exe --console .

    - You should see no errors in the console, and keyboard shortcuts like Ctrl+Q will work to quit.

 **Known Issue:**
-In a VM without proper GPU passthrough or 3D acceleration, you will get a black screen and no sound.
-For full functionality, test on a physical Windows machine or in a VM configured with a dedicated GPU.
+There is no sound, so no activity from notes ON/OFF.

 ---